BoldGrid/placeholder-theme/README.md

 # sample-theme
 Sample theme for testing purposes

-This is another test checking for conflict.
+This is another checking for conflict.
 Andy A